Tnixc/website-v6/src/data/post/loading_screen_tips_for_life.md

 - Gratitude practice might not increase happiness ([Dynomight](https://dynomight.net/gratitude/)) but probably wouldn't hurt
 - When anxious: imagine the worst-case scenario.
 It’s rarely catastrophic.
 This has also made me realize some actions are zero-cost

 I've heard writing is good for you too.
-I'm not sure why, and I haven't been doing that much, but yeah?
+I'm not sure why, wondering if anyone has data on this.

 #### Your time

 Finally, and most importantly your time.
 Every time you do something, just think of the opportunity cost.
 If I play a video game for an hour that's 4% of my day that I could have spent learning something new.

-If you don't have anything to do, you **will** waste your time.
-This is incredibly difficult not to do.
-Try anyway.
+If you don't have anything to do, it is very easy to waste your time.
+I tend to waste time without structure.

 ---

 ## Mindset

 I believe in grindmaxxing.
+Be aware of burnout, try to catch it early.

 - Consistency >> rare intensity
 - Accountability partners